 The rose of all the world is not for me.

 That smells sharp and sweet – and breaks the heart.

 It is signed – Hugh MacDiarmid.
 I have it to this day, a little worn at the edges.

-Later in life I saw him interviewed by a group of faithful artists draped around his feet in his Langholm house chatting away for a television documentary of the couthy type BBC Scotland used to offer viewers north of the border as a cultural sop to the natives – but not transmitted down south for the London glitterati to appreciate.
+Later in life I saw him interviewed by a group of faithful fans, mostly writers, draped around his feet in his Langholm house chatting away for a television documentary of the couthy type BBC Scotland used to offer viewers north of the border as a cultural sop to the natives – rarely transmitted down south for the London glitterati to appreciate.

-They got cathedral loving Betjeman, Stephen Spender, and the drab library assistant, Philip Larkin, who, come to think of it, we were given too, just to remind us there existed poets of a greater stature, or so we were expected to assume by the attention they got compared to MacDiarmid or McCaig, or any of the other Scottish dominies.
+Those folk ‘down south’ got cathedral loving Betjeman, Stephen Spender, and the drab library assistant, Philip Larkin, who, come to think of it, we were given too, just to remind us there existed poets of a greater stature, or so we were expected to assume by the attention they got compared to MacDiarmid or McCaig, or any of the other Scottish poetic dominies.